-I’ve spent the past 25 years of my life working for the Dunedin community, personally, professionally and politically.
-I’ve worked with local groups, runanga, schools, farmers, students, prison inmates, volunteers and residents of rural and urban communities.
+I’ve spent the past 29 years of my life working for the Dunedin community, personally, professionally and politically.
+I’ve worked with local groups, runaka, schools, farmers, students, prison inmates, volunteers and residents of rural and urban communities.
 Its brought me into contact with many people of all walks of life and in all stages of life.

 Out of all of the work I’ve done, I’ve developed a deep understanding and respect for the people of this city and what their needs are.
 It’s also made me strongly believe, that in Dunedin we have a city, environment and community that is something special that must be developed and governed with more respect, ingenuity and care.

 I don’t purport to have all of the answers, but I’ve taken the time to consider some of the important things that affect Dunedin and provide some background into my thinking on these issues.
-I decided to stand for the Dunedin City Council because I believe there is a need for:
+I believe in our community there is a need for:

 - Experience and common-sense